davide2894/a-loaf-of-code/_posts/dev-interview-with-the-non-3-hour-dev.md

 * what do you suggest to a foreigner who wants a dev job in Tokyo?
 * do you have a morning routine?
 * what does your typical day look like?
-* process you go through to dev an app
 * how can you monetize
+* what learning schedule would you advise to a wanna-be dev? v process you go through to dev an app

 ***